mitou/jr.mitou.org/english/stats.md

 <img class='lazyload' src='/assets/img/spinner.svg' data-src='/assets/img/stats-cover.jpg' alt='Cover Photo of Stats' width='100%' loading='lazy' />

-This page shows the stats of Mitou Junior, which includes the number of applications, being matched with mentors, and its ratio.
-Feel free to use, share, and refer to these information.
+This page shows the stats of Mitou Junior, which includes the number of applications, selected projects, and its acceptance rate.
+Feel free to use and share these information.

 <center><small>( <i class="fas fa-mouse-pointer green"></i> Place the cursor or tap to check the number.)</small></center>